-^{} Names in capitals are the selling names used in commerce, as opposed to the registered cultivar names which are always written lower case within single inverted commas.
+\ Names in upper case, or different font, are the 'selling names' used in commerce, as opposed to the registered cultivar names which are always written in lower case within single inverted commas.
 Unlike registered cultivar names, selling names may vary from country to country.